-- The same water quality monitoring program be continued with provision for additional field (i.e., metered) conductivity monitoring in the section of creek between sites SM4 and SM5 when there is elevated conductivity found at site SM4 (i.e., under low or no flow conditions). - An additional two aquatic ecology monitoring sites be introduced with one of the existing sites re-located over a miniwall.
+- The same water quality monitoring program be continued with provision for additional field (i.e., metered) conductivity monitoring in the section of creek between sites SM4 and SM5 when there is elevated conductivity found at site SM4 (i.e., under low or no flow conditions). - An additional aquatic ecology monitoring site be introduced (at SM4). - Short-term 'during mining' aquatic ecology monitoring sites above miniwalls be included, with each of these sites monitored seasonally once before mining proceeds under the site and at least twice after mining has passed under the site.